Conference Logo ProgramMaster Logo

 Jeffrey S. Bates, University of Utah

 Scope This symposium covers the full gamut of materials produced by biological processes that are geared toward scalable implementation.
 This includes organic materials based on polysaccharides, proteins, peptides, other biopolymers, and fungi, but also bioceramics produced via biomineralization.
-Examples are materials grown by plants (wood, cotton, hemp, etc.), grown by animals (wool, silk, etc.) and materials produced by microorganisms, such as bacteria, algae, and diatoms.
+Examples are materials grown by plants (wood, bamboo, etc.), grown by animals (bone, silk, etc.) and materials produced by microorganisms, such as bacteria, algae, and diatoms.
 Approaches based on synthetic biology and genetically modified organisms are included, as are living materials.

 Production of such bio-sourced materials has the potential to reduce the carbon footprint and other forms of pollution, including microplastics; recyclability of such materials is usually significantly better compared to synthetic materials.
 Development and promotion of these materials is an important step toward a circular materials economy, where the entire materials life cycle is sustainable, reducing the continuous depletion of resources and pollution characteristic of the current paradigm based on a linear materials life cycle.

-Applications of such materials include but are not limited to structural, packaging, adhesive, filtration, thermal management, biomedical applications, or as additives for composites and other materials systems.
-Experimental, computational, and data-based approaches are covered.
+Applications of such materials include but are not limited to structural, packaging, adhesion, thermal management, filtration, or biomedicine, just to name a few.
+Experimental, modeling, and data-based approaches are welcome.

 PRESENTATIONS APPROVED FOR THIS SYMPOSIUM INCLUDE